awsdocs/aws-personal-health-dashboard/doc_source/health-api.md

 AWS Health has a single global endpoint: https://health\.us\-east\-1\.amazonaws\.com

-You can view events in specific AWS regions by using the filters supported by the API\.
-For more information about AWS endpoints and regions for all services, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.
+You can view events in specific AWS Regions by using the filters supported by the API\.
+For more information about AWS endpoints and Regions for all services, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.

 ## Signing AWS Health API Requests<a name="signing"></a>